Cam Wilson

 My background and experience

-I have seven years of experience in the mental health and welfare sectors, including the past four years working in public mental health.
-During this time, I’ve supported people through therapy roles and positions that combine therapy with broader case management.
+I have eight years of experience across the mental health and welfare sectors, including four years in public mental health settings, working with individuals experiencing complex and enduring mental health challenges.

-Beyond my clinical practice, I’m also the co-founder of a social enterprise focused on developing accessible psychoeducational tools for practitioners and young people.
-This work was recognised with a Victorian Premier’s Design Award in 2024.
+In addition to my clinical work, I am the co-founder of a social enterprise dedicated to developing accessible psychoeducational tools for practitioners and young people, recognised with a Victorian Premier’s Design Award in 2024.

 I am an LGBTQIA+ aware and affirmative clinician.